AlexandreTI-AUT/serverrest.dev-tests/README.md

 ## Functional Tests

 ### Required
-- Install  Node.js in your computer.Link => https://nodejs.org/pt-br/download/
+- Install  Node.js on your computer.Link => https://nodejs.org/pt-br/download/
 - Open the terminal in the root project directory and run the `npm install` command to install the dependencies.

 ### How to run automation
 - Run the command `npm run test-open` to open the Cypress screen to run tests by interacting with the screen.
 - Run the command `npm run test-run` to run the tests in headless mode.
-- Run the `test-api` command to run only the api tests.
+- Run the `test-api` command to run only the API tests.
-- Run the `test-chrome` command to listen to web tests in the Chrome browser.

 ### Automation structure